Migrating from Torque to Slurm

 On clusters running Torque the job standard output and error is written to a file on the compute node.
 The command `qpeek` is used on the current clusters to connect you to the file on the compute node so you can see progress while the job is running.
 The output and error files are copied to the final location when the job completes.

 Slurm, on the other hand, writes all job output to the final location from start to finish of the job.
 Once the job starts, and output begins to be written, the file will appear, and you can use the `tail` command to look at its contents.
 This is what `qpeek` does, but it first connects to the compute node.
 There will be some delays in output generation because of buffering (it will try to accumulate output into a block that is efficient to write to disk) and because of some delay when a file is written to network disk on one node becoming visible on another.
-See the job output section of the Slurm User Guide for further details.
+For further details, see the job output section of the User Guide for your cluster: Beta or Great Lakes.

 MAM vs Slurm Accounting, Billing and Resource Limits